cyco130/cyco130/README.md

 - Linguistics is one of my hobbies.
 Yes, I have weird hobbies.
 - I can drink 20+ pint glasses of beer in a night, but I rarely do now.
 - I drink tea instead.
 In pint glasses.
 All day, every day.
-- I'm a recovering chain smoker.
-Six years and counting.